-Pursuant to 42 C.F.R. § 424.505, a provider or supplier must be enrolled in the Medicare program and be issued a billing number to have billing privileges and to be eligible to receive payment for services rendered to a Medicare-eligible beneficiary.
-Pursuant to 42 C.F.R. § 424.505, "once enrolled the provider or supplier receives billing privileges and is issued a valid billing number. . . . " The "effective date of billing privileges," that is, enrollment in Medicare of a physician, nonphysician practitioner, and physician and nonphysician practitioner organizations, is governed by 42 C.F.R. § 424.520(d).
+Pursuant to 42 C.F.R. § 424.505, a provider or supplier must be enrolled in the Medicare program and be issued a billing number to have billing privileges and to be eligible to receive payment for services rendered to a Medicare eligible beneficiary.
+Pursuant to 42 C.F.R. § 424.505, "once enrolled the provider or supplier receives billing privileges and is issued a valid billing number."
+The "effective date of billing privileges," that is, enrollment in Medicare of a physician, nonphysician practitioner, and physician and nonphysician practitioner organizations, is governed by 42 C.F.R. § 424.520(d).
 The effective date of enrollment for a physician or nonphysician practitioner may only be the later of two dates: the date when the physician filed an application for enrollment that was subsequently approved by a Medicare contractor charged with reviewing the application on behalf of CMS; or the date when the physician first began providing services at a new practice location.
 Id.
 An enrolled physician or nonphysician practitioner may retrospectively bill Medicare for services provided to Medicare-eligible beneficiaries up to 30 days prior to the effective date of enrollment, if circumstances precluded enrollment before the services were provided.
 Retrospective billing for up to 90 days prior to the effective date of enrollment is permitted only in case of a Presidentially-declared disaster pursuant to 42 U.S.C. §§ 5121-5206.
 42 C.F.R. § 424.521.

-Pursuant to 42 C.F.R. § 424.502, deactivate "means that the provider or supplier's billing privileges were stopped, but can be restored upon the submission of updated information."
-The Secretary has authorized CMS to deactivate a provider's or supplier's Medicare billing privileges if the provider or supplier does not submit any Medicare claims for 12 consecutive calendar months.
-42 C.F.R. § 424.540(a)(1).
-CMS may also deactivate a provider's or supplier's billing privileges if the provider or supplier does not report certain changes of information, such as a change in practice location or change of services."
+3 Petitioner is a "supplier" under the Act and the regulations.
+A "supplier" furnishes services under Medicare and the term supplier applies to physicians or other practitioners and facilities that are not included within the definition of the phrase "provider of services."
 Act § 1861(d) (42 U.S.C. § 1395x(d)).
 A "provider of services," commonly shortened to "provider," includes hospitals, critical access hospitals, skilled nursing facilities, comprehensive outpatient rehabilitation facilities, home health agencies, hospice programs, and a fund as described in sections 1814(g) and 1835(e) of the Act.
 Act § 1861(u) (42 U.S.C. § 1395x(u)).
 The distinction between providers and suppliers is important because they are treated differently under the Act for some purposes.
-Act §§ 1835(a) (42 U.S.C. § 1395n(a)); 1842(h)(1) (42 U.S.C. § 1395(u)(h)(1)).